Congyuwang/CSC4005-2023Fall/project1/report.md

    (e.g., `height * width + xx`), but use incremental index (e.g., `pos += width`) or something similar.

+4. Combining SIMD and threading gives good CPU performance.

-4. In SIMD part, `set` methods such as `_mm256_set_epi8` is very inefficient, and it is **not a single instruction**!
+5. In SIMD part, `set` methods such as `_mm256_set_epi8` is very inefficient, and it is **not a single instruction**!
 Never use this for high performance code.
+   Use `load` to properly load value into SIMD registers.

-5. 256-bit wide SIMD instructions can be more energy efficient than 512-bit, and can have better compatibility to wider cpu-platforms.
+6. 256-bit wide SIMD instructions can be more energy efficient than 512-bit, and can have better compatibility to wider cpu-platforms.

-6. In CUDA code, using `double` filter makes the computation about 10x slower than `single` filter.
+7. In CUDA code, using `double` filter makes the computation about 10x slower than `single` filter.

 ### Other Observations